NeoGeographyToolkit/StereoPipeline/docs/tools/dem_mosaic.rst

     List of tile indices (in quotes) to save.
 A tile index starts from 0.

---erode-length <integer (default: 0)>
-    Erode the DEM by this many pixels at boundary.

 --priority-blending-length <integer (default: 0)>
     If positive, keep unmodified values from the earliest available DEM except a band this wide measured in pixels inward of its boundary where blending with subsequent DEMs will happen.

---hole-fill-length <integer (default: 0)>
-    Maximum dimensions of a hole in the DEM to fill, in pixels.

 --tr <double>
     Output grid size, that is, the DEM resolution in target